 1) Slow emission of coins, and value which tracks another commodity.

-So, initial distribution an amount to provide liquidity, then coins generated at a rate that keeps the value stable relative to another commodity.
+So, initial distribution is a very small amount to provide liquidity, then coins are generated at a rate that keeps the value stable relative to another commodity.
 AI coins will ‘produce’ their own commodity, ai, but it has to be valued relative to more practical and immediate commodities like food and industrial wares.
 Making the economy purely speculative like bitcoin, ethereum, ripple etc makes no sense except to enable a few people to get rich running other people in pointless circles.

 2) Block time on any coin should be a few minutes or less if it is to be used as a currency.